SCRT-HQ/VaporShell/docs/glossary/New-VSSESReceiptFilter.md

----
-layout: glossary
-title: New-VSSESReceiptFilter
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSSESReceiptFilter

 ## SYNOPSIS
-Adds an AWS::SES::ReceiptFilter resource to the template
+Adds an AWS::SES::ReceiptFilter resource to the template.
+Specify a new IP address filter.
+You use IP address filters when you receive email with Amazon SES.
+For more information, see the Amazon SES Developer Guide: https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-concepts.html.

 ## SYNTAX